kddistor/EKRGtrace/README.md

 Usage:
 `OverlayTracksObjects (namelist, cbound, r1, c1)`

-This creates a video of the tracked cells.
+This creates a video of the cells and the cell tracks.
+The save file will be in the folder where the analysis was done with the name '<firstframe>.avi'

 ### EKRGtraceWithSeed.m